fatou-dev-data/codveda-tasks/README.md

 # Task 1 – Simple Calculator

 ## Description
-Ce programme est une calculatrice basique permettant :
+This program is a basic calculator that allows you to perform:
 - Addition
-- Soustraction
+- Subtraction
 - Multiplication
-- Division (avec gestion des divisions par zéro)
+- Division (with division by zero handling)

-## Utilisation
+## Usage
-1. Lancer le script Python.
+1. Run the Python script.
-2. Entrer deux nombres.
+2.Enter two numbers.
-3. Choisir l'opération.
+3. Choose the desired operation.
-4. Le résultat s'affiche.
+4. The result will be displayed.